Qasim-Soomro/OpenHack-25/README.md

 <details>
 <summary><strong>Can I work on an existing project?</strong></summary>
 <br>
-The hackathon is for creating new open source projects.
+The hackathon is for creating new open source projects within the designated categories.
 However, you can build upon existing open source tools and libraries as dependencies.
 </details>

 <details>